tkarombang/MyPortfolio/README.md

 __Automation Testing Techpanda__

 This project will place you in an Online Enterprise Test Environment.
-You will automate Selenium WebDriver test cases for eCommerce demo websites.
+You will automate Selenium WebDriver test cases for E-Commerce demo websites.
 You will first create your own script, and later compare it with the script created by Selenium experts in real-time.
 -	Please visit this link to see my [automation testing](https://github.com/tkarombang/webDriverIO-challange) project

 ## WEB Application Project